erling6232/imagedata/docs/CommandLine.rst

 image_data
 -----------------

 Convert input to output data, possible modifying the image format.
+The input data can be a cohort of series, study and patients.
+The output will be sorted in folders with appropriate names.

 Usage:
     image_data [<options>] <output> <input list...>